McGill-ECSE321-Winter2019/ecse321-group-project-08/README.md

+WE would like to make the group project public

 # ECSE321 Project Group 8
 ## About Us
 We are group 8.
 Our group consist of 5 people: Irmak Pakis, Edgar Chang, Ege Odaci, Jason Rahal and Mashood Ahmed.